67 Asia

-Asia (minor planet designation 67 Asia) is a large main belt asteroid.
+67 Asia is a large main belt asteroid.
 It was discovered by English astronomer N. R. Pogson on April 17, 1861, from the Madras Observatory.
-Pogson chose the name to refer both to Asia, a Titaness in Greek mythology, and to the continent of Asia, because the asteroid was the first to be discovered from that continent.
+Pogson chose the name to refer both to Asia, a figure in Greek mythology, and to the continent of Asia, because the asteroid was the first to be discovered from that continent.

 This object is orbiting the Sun with a period of 1376.048 days, a semimajor axis of 2.421 AU, and an eccentricity of 0.185.
 It has a 2:1 commensurability with Mars, having an orbital period double that of the planet.
 The orbital plane lies at an inclination of 6.0° to the plane of the ecliptic.
 This is a stony S-type asteroid with a cross-sectional size of 61 km, Photometry from the Oakley Observatory during 2006 produced a lightcurve that indicated a sidereal rotation period of 15.90±0.02 with an amplitude of 0.26±0.04 in magnitude.